Professor Christopher Morris

 - 1983-1992 Orthotist (student 1983-88), Gilbert & Mellish Ltd, London.

-Chris leads PenCRU: the Peninsula Cerebra Research Unit, which undertakes a programme of applied health services research aimed at identifying ways to improve the health and wellbeing of disabled children and their families.
-PenCRU receives core funding through a grant from the UK charity Cerebra, and seeks further funding to carry out specific major research projects.
+Chris leads PenCRU: the Peninsula Childhood Disability Research Unit, which undertakes a programme of applied health research aimed at identifying ways to improve the health and wellbeing of disabled children and their families, funded by the National Institute for Health Research and several charities.

 PenCRU involves families of disabled children as partners in all the activities of the unit through our Family Faculty.
 Activities include setting our research agenda and deciding how to design our research projects, and disseminate the findings to various audiences.
 To date this has been with parents engaged in our Family Faculty.
 In the near future we will be involving children.

-The vision for PenCRU is to work in partnership with families, clinicians and commissioners as the principal users of our research findings
+The vision for PenCRU is to work in partnership with families, clinicians and commissioners as the principal users of our research findings.
+For more ingformation see www.pencru.org/

 - CHildren's oUtcome Measurement Study (CHUMS): Informing the NHS outcomes framework: what outcomes of NHS care should be measured for children with neurodisability?